Myndex/apca-introduction/analysis.md

 curves and this modified WCAG 2.x.
 0.4 was just a guess, there might be even better values._

-There is no justification for the adding of 0.4: it is not supported by any physical measure.
-That it does grossly and incompletely reverse engineer part of the APCA curves is irrelevant.
-It's use here is clearly an attempt to mislead.
+There is no justification for the adding of 0.4: it is not supported by any physical measure, it is not supported by any science.
+It is nothing more than a gross and incomplete reverse engineering in a vain attempt to match part of the APCA curves.
+It is irrelevant, and as used here is clearly an attempt to mislead.
 It absolutely should NOT be used in this area of analysis whatsoever.
 If it is to be explored, it needs be explored _SEPARATELY_ and not claimed to be WCAG2 because it is _NOT_.

 This is a conflation of factors, not well described, and presented in a manner that serves only to confuse and obfuscate the facts.

-This more than anything renders this analysis biased and corrupt, and a clear intent to create confusion.
+This more than anything renders this analysis biased and corrupt, and is eidence of a clear intent to create confusion.

 > _I also wanted to see how the contrast results compare.
 I took a random sample